 Industrial Property: the end of car manufacturing in Australia and the advent of electric vehicles, will it affect industrial real estate?

-Submitted 3 months ago by Alan Barry
+Submitted almost 2 years ago by Alan Barry

 The closure last week of the last car manufacturing plant by General Motors in Elizabeth in South Australia generated a lot of sympathy for those that lost their jobs and rightly so.
 It was not a surprise, as manufacturing automates production across all industries and the electric vehicle replaces the internal combustion engine the traditional car plant is disappearing across the world.